ebenagati/Portfolio/Spotify Project/README.md

 ```
 This file is now imported into SQL Server Management Studio.<br/>

+The Liked Songs table does not require any Python related actions, hence this can be imported into SQL Management Studio without any preliminary actions.

 ## Data Cleaning
 Before we can start our data cleaning, let's perform a sense check of the data to ensure it makes sense.